godbout/WooshyWindowToTheForeground/README.md

 # Permissions

 macOS requires `Screen Recording` permissions (yes. huh.) to [read windows names](https://github.com/godbout/WooshyWindowToTheForeground/blob/129f1cdf213988d194135e95a9cdb55621840183/WooshyWindowToTheForeground/Core/Menus/Entrance.swift#L60), and the `Accessibility` to manipulate windows.
-You may give those permissions to Alfred itself, or to this Workflow.
+You may give those permissions manually to Alfred itself, or to this Workflow.
 Up to what makes you more comfortable.

 # Roadmap